lawrenceleejr/Sklimmer/README.md

 ```

 And does whatever you want that's analysis-specific that you don't want to do at the ntuple level, e.g. trigger skimming.
 Can return a string with a region label that gets written out as an EventInfo decoration in case you wanted to, say, define CR/VR/SRs here.
 Or whatever you want.

+## NTuple Output **NEW**

+The package contains an algorithm class called Sklimmer::PlantATree that can be added to the job (after SklimmerAnalysis) which reads out the calibrated objects from the TStore and writes out important information to a small flat NTuple which can be used for plotting, HistFitter, or whatever you want.

+See PlantATree.h/cxx for information, and Run/ATestRun.cxx for example usage.